leimingyu/leimingyu.github.io/_pages/cv.md

   * Optimize Computed Tomography related algorithms on GPUs
 	* Improve Metal Artifact Reduction by 12x
 	* Improve Extended Field of View by 70x
-  * Optimize CT algorithms to run on a single GPU, rather than two
+  * Optimize CT algorithms to run on a single GPU
   * Develop and deploy Deep Learning models for Low-dose CT image denoising
   * Evaluate Operating Systems for future CT scanners
   * GPU Evaluation and Image Quality Evaluation for recon software releases